thegrumpys/odop/docs/About/Intro.md

 The process is sometimes referred to as "goal seeking".
 If a designer's goals are expressed in terms of one-sided constraints or two-sided "FIXes", the software can search for and find a "feasible" solution, if one exists.
-Once a feasible solution is known to exist, the software can seek an "optimal" solution that provides the best solution available within the established constraints.
+Once a feasible solution is established, the software can seek an "optimal" solution that provides the best solution available within the established constraints.

 &nbsp;

 **PLATFORM**

-The ODOP software consists of a problem independent core ... the "platform" on which any number of mathematical models (a.k.a.
+The ODOP software is based on a problem independent core ... the "platform" on which any number of mathematical models (a.k.a.
 "Design Types") can be built.
-The core solution techniques (SEARCH, SEEK and TRADE) may then be applied to those mathematical models in order to create specific designs.
+The core solution techniques (Search, Seek and Trade) may then be applied to those mathematical models in order to evolve specific designs.
 Designs may be stored in a design library for later re-use.
 Specific design types may offer problem-specific reports that may be saved or printed.
 Specific design types may offer easy selection from tables of material properties